 Maintaining Lakeshore Road East as a four lane roadway during peak travel times is a transportation priority.
 At the same time, Lakeshore Road East is a constrained corridor that requires a context sensitive design approach.
-Traffic calming measures should be considered, where possible.
-Trade-offs will be required to accommodate the envisioned multi-modal function of the corridor to provide transportation choices including walking, cycling, auto/truck traffic, and transit.
+Trade-offs will be required to accommodate the envisioned multi-modal function of the corridor.